 Professor Jagadish has made pioneering contributions to semiconductor physics in particular materials physics and optical physics.
 He has developed semiconductor growth, processing and characterisation techniques to achieve many world firsts in terms of innovative optoelectronic devices such as semiconductor lasers, infrared and terahertz detectors based on quantum wells, quantum dots and nanowires.
 He has developed quantum well and quantum dot atomic intermixing techniques to develop integrated optoelectronics devices being used in industry.
 His work has led to the development of innovative optoelectronic and nanophotonic devices used in optical communication systems, biomedical imaging, defence and security applications.
 He has trained a large number of PhD students and early-career researchers and they are in leading positions in industry and academia.

 Using cutting-edge screens whereby each gene of the genome is deleted individually in white blood cells, Professor Huntington established that the gene Cish impaired white blood cells from responding to the growth factor, IL-15.
 By deleting Cish in NK cells, his team made a breakthrough discovery that Cish acted as a ‘checkpoint’ or switch that shutdown the ability of NK cells to become activated and kill cancer cells.
 As such, ablation of this gene in pre-clinical models prevented melanoma, breast, prostate and lung cancer metastases from developing and reduced the onset and growth of solid tumours including sarcomas, breast and colon cancer.
 The discovery’s breakthrough status was sealed when inhibiting Cish function alone was more effective than the current gold-standard immunotherapies that have revolutionised cancer outcomes.
-An international drug discovery collaboration with European pharmaceutical company Servier is yielding small molecule drugs that inhibit this checkpoint for impending clinical trials.

 Professor Batley has made major contributions to our understanding of the genetics and genomics of crops including canola (Brassica napus), a major source of edible oil.
 Her DNA markers have been critically important in the mapping and sequencing of genomes of canola, related Brassicas such as turnip and cabbage, and other crops including wheat, peas and lentils.
 In addition, she has developed new ways of looking at how pathogens interact genetically with crop plants.
 In these ways she has played a key role in pioneering biotechnological methods that are now being exploited by plant breeders worldwide.
 Examples of some successful commercial applications in canola include improvements in oil quality, reduced shattering of seed pods, and breeding for increased resistance to blackleg fungus infection.
 Her motivation to improve world food security and rural economies is being rewarded through such applications.